limako/rpi-gpio/_episodes/06-input.md

 ---
-title: "Permissions"
+title: "Using GPIO Pins for Input"
 teaching: 0
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "How can GPIO pins get information in?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "GPIO pins can detect change of state"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---